-Canterbury College strongly recommends that you stay in a homestay for the first part of your course.
+Canterbury College strongly recommends that you stay in a homestay for your course.
 Not only is it an enjoyable cultural experience, but staying in a homestay is a great way to meet some friendly New Zealanders and give you an inside look at what it’s like to be a New Zealander.

 Living in a rented apartment (flat), or flatting is popular with long-term students because it is usually cheaper than homestay and gives a more independent lifestyle.

-Costs of renting apartments vary; you can expect to pay from NZ$160 to NZ$500 per week for rent depending on the location and number of rooms.
+Costs of renting apartments vary; you can expect to pay from NZ$160 to NZ$500 per week for rent depending on the location, number of people and number of the bed rooms and number of rooms.
 You will also have to pay a bond (a maximum of 4 weeks’ rent) and pay in advance (2 weeks’ maximum).
 The bond should be given back to you when you leave, provided the flat is clean and undamaged.
 Additional costs you must pay are food, electricity/gas and sometimes water, telephone, internet plus personal expenses.
 Some apartments are unfurnished, and if so, you will need to buy your own furniture.